mikebrady/dacquery/README.md

 `-V` Display version information and quit.

-#### NOTES
+#### NOTES AND LIMITATIONS
 Dacquery must have permission to access the ALSA sound system.
-It should complain if it does not.
+It will complain if it does not.

 For Dacquery to fully investigate a device, the device must be idle.
 If you can't free up a device, it may be an indication that it is being used by a sound server such as PulseAudio or PipeWire.

-To  test  a  HDMI  interface, it is usually necessary to have a HDMI device connected to it and enabled at the time your system boots up.
+To test a HDMI interface, it is usually necessary to have a HDMI device connected to it and enabled.
+In addition, the HDMI device's source should be set to this device.
+Once this has been done, you should reboot this system to ensure the appropriate drivers are loaded.
 Otherwise, the HDMI interface may be listed as uninitialised.

-#### LIMITATION
 Dacquery lists devices and mixers as they appear to programs and utilities running on the computer.
-Sometimes, however, these devices may not be useful or functional.
-For instance, they may not be physically hooked up to, say, output connections.
+Sometimes, however, these devices may not be functional in reality.
+For instance, they may not be hooked up to the outside world.

-Another thing to note is that the same audio hardware can appear in two or more different interfaces.
+Another phenomenon to look out for is that the same audio hardware can appear in two or more different interfaces.
+That is, there might be two or more interfaces that present slightly different access to the same underlying hardware.
+If the interfaces are to the same subdevice (see the `-e` option), then it is likely that they refer to the same hardware.

 #### SEE ALSO
 `aplay(1)`, `amixer(1)`, `alsamixer(1)`, `speaker-test(1)`.

 #### CREDITS
-Mike Brady (https://github.com/mikebrady) wrote Dacquery to help with Shairport Sync.
+Mike Brady (https://github.com/mikebrady) wrote Dacquery.